-Sometimes the only way to solve bad bacterial problems is to do a fecal matter transplant.
-It is also the best way to restore good bacteria to the intestine that have been wiped out by antibiotics or candida yeast.
-It is also being used more often to resolve sibo, small intestine bacteria overgrowth, with good success.
+Sometimes, the last resort to solve bad bacterial problems is fecal matter transplant.
+It is also the best way to restore good bacteria to the intestine that have been wiped out by antibiotics or Candida yeast, or to restore or start new good bacterial colonies.

-One of the side effects of antibiotics other than candida yeast over growth, is an over growth of bad bacteria.
+One of the side effects of antibiotics other than Candida yeast overgrowth, is an over growth of bad bacteria due to dysbiosis.
 Antibiotics, in theory and in practice, target different species of bacteria and are suppose to not affect the rest.
-But the thing is, they will also kill certain species of good bacteria while leaving some of the other bad guys, depending upon the resistance levels of those bacteria to that antibiotic.
-So to keep this explanation simple, the antibiotic could kill the bacteria it is targeted to, while greatly reducing your Bacteroidetes and Firmicute levels, which allows bad bacteria levels to rise.
-Clostridium difficile is the most common bad bacteria that gets out of control from antibiotics, yeast of course does as well.
+But the thing is, they will also kill certain species of good bacteria while leaving some of the other bad guys, depending upon the resistance levels of those bacteria.

-Fecal matter transplants have shown very good success for antibiotic caused Clostridium difficile infections.
-Pubmed is loaded with studies proving the effectiveness of these transplants, long term success rates run about 98%, especially for c difficile infections.
-Vancomycin, and other antibiotics, achieved a 66% success rate.
-However, in spite of the 66% success rate, reocurrence occured in 15 to 30% of cases.
-Patients treated a second time have a 40% chance of reocurrence and it gets worse from there.
+In the absence of a fecal matter transplant, Vancomycin, and other antibiotics by themselves have a 66% success rate.
+However, in spite of the 66% success rate, recurrence occurred in 15% to 30% of cases.
+Patients treated a second time have a 40% chance of recurrence and it gets worse from there.

-I am not aware of any studies done on fecal matter transplants and sibo but many people with sibo have reported a clearing of symptoms.
-However, if you have predisposing factors causing your sibo, such as bad diet, low stomach acid, motility problems, insufficient bile or enzyme production, it might not help.
+I am not aware of any studies done on fecal matter transplants and Small intestinal bacterial overgrowth (SIBO) but many people with SIBO have reported a clearing of symptoms.
+However, if you have predisposing factors such as bad diet, low stomach acid, motility problems, insufficient bile or enzyme production, it might not help.

 Before doing the actual fecal matter transplant.
-It is best to knock down the bad pathogen levels.
+It is best to knock down the bad pathogen levels if they are present.
 You do this by either taking antibiotics or natural herbal antibiotics like I outlined on the bad bacteria webpage.
 The protocol however is slightly different and here it is for you to review.